 cloud is your hostname, which you can set up by following this Fasthosts guide (hostname setup is after Step 4 on this page).

 yourdomain.com is your domain name.
-You can get a domain name via Fasthosts here.
 You must have control of the DNS for your domain name.
+Buy domain names from Fasthosts from as little as £1.

 NOTICE – Do not include the <> symbols when typing this in Terminal on your system.